captain0xff/supernova/migration.md

 * Modified the primitive classes to use float instead of doubles.
 * Introduce FRect and think if keeping Rect will be needed.
 * Change Circle class to use floats.
+* Change the SDL int types to C fixed width ints.